-What is less appreciated is the long, multi-generational hold of slavery and the effects of its lovechild, Jim Crow segregation.
+What is often unappreciated is the long, multi-generational hold of slavery and the effects of its lovechild, Jim Crow segregation.

 Why did so many African-Americans remain locked into the place of their ancestor’s enslavement, even decades later?

-This is not an abstract occurrence; even my own ancestor George W. Holt was lynched in Hardin County, Tennessee in 1887.
-The local newspaper called it ‘suicide’:
+This was not an abstract occurrence.
+My own ancestor George W. Holt was lynched in Hardin County, Tennessee in 1887.
+The local newspaper called it ‘suicide.’
+But locals remembered otherwise:

 Freedom was an elusive thing in reality.